What is a fiduciary relationship?

-A Fiduciary relationship is a term used to explain the relationship of confidence that exists between certain people such as a lawyer and client, or the Executor of a deceased Estate and the beneficiaries of that Estate.
+A Fiduciary relationship explains the relationship of confidence that exists between certain people such as a lawyer and client, or the Executor of a deceased Estate and the beneficiaries of that Estate.

 A Fiduciary, such as an Executor of a deceased Estate, has a legal and ethical obligation to protect and distribute the Estate of the deceased and to act in the best interests of the beneficiaries of the deceased Estate.
 A failure to uphold this duty can result in the beneficiaries taking action to have the Executor removed from their role as Executor, as well as actions to have assets of the Estate that may have been incorrectly distributed returned to the Estate.